-Causes of development of blisters
+Causes of Development of Blisters

 Foot blisters in the context of hiking develop because of 3 factors:

 When you combine these three factors, you get a favorable environment and context for the occurrence of foot blisters.
-The skin (softened by the humidity and heated by friction, peels off) creates a blister and gradually fills with a serous fluid: the blister is created!
+The skin (softened by the humidity and heated by friction, peels off) creates a blister and gradually fills with a serous fluid: the blister is arised!

-Several areas of the foot affected
+Several Areas of the Foot Affected

 For hiking, only the feet are likely to see blisters appear.
 While our feet are supposed to be tougher than other parts of our body, they aren’t used to covering that much distance all day.

-The prevention of blisters is carried out in three key stages in the context of hiking: before the day of walking, during the day and after the hike.
+The prevention of blisters is carried out in three key stages in the context of hiking: before the day of walking, during the day, and after the hike.

 I have already touched on the subject in another article that dealt with methods of care for the blister on the foot, but the choice of the material is of course one of the basic principles of the prevention of their appearance.
 The selection of your socks and hiking shoes should not be taken lightly!

 Here are some golden rules to avoid blisters thanks to suitable equipment: